Mission Possible: Deep neural nets transform diagnostic imaging

 It's an interesting vision for the future of medical imaging—one that uses AI to eliminate bottlenecks, reduce costs, and save time, while still leaving final decision-making power in the hands of a trained physician.
 It's another step towards a future of democratized medicine—an issue important to Ozcan, as evidenced by his earlier well-known work on mobile microscopy and sensing—where no sick person goes undiagnosed due to lack of access to a specialist or an advanced laboratory.

-That's a more valid reason for sleepless nights than binge watching James Bond on Netflix.
+That's a more valid reason for sleepless nights than binge watching Tom Cruise on Netflix.
 It's also a better use of AI.

 For a sample of the myriad ways Ozcan's lab is exploring the possibilities of deep learning, browse their presentations from Photonics West 2019.